pingswept/design-for-fab/content/logistics/archive.md

 * If you feel the need to cut a 2x4 the long way, just use a 2x2 instead.
 We have a pile of those.
 * We also have a pile of 2x6's that are fair game.

-### P2 due dates

-P2 learning goals: Tuesday, February 3, 11:59 PM on Canvas.

-P2 due: Tuesday, February 10, at the start of class.

-P2 learning results: Tuesday, February 10, 11:59 PM on Canvas.

-# P1: Build a mechanical car launcher
+# Px: Build a mechanical car launcher

 Design, prototype, and refine a mechanism that can reliably hold and release a toy car with enough force to launch a toy car through a hoop.